By Hilde Thunem (email@example.com)

 Elena S. Zubkova, Olga V. Orfinskaya and Kirill A. Mikhailov: Studies of the Textiles from the 2006 Excavation in Pskov, p 297, photographs from p 292, 296 drawing from p 295

-The trimming was achieved by laying a 3 cm wide piece of cloth parallel to the edge of the cuff so that it overlapped it with 1 cm and then stitching the piece in place with running stitch.
-The hem of the trimming piece was then folded over to the reverse side of the cuff and the edge of the piece on the front side was tucked in and fixed in place with back stitch, creating a trim ca 0.5 cm wide.
+The trimming was achieved by laying a 3 cm wide piece of samite onto the right side of the piece that is trimmed, overlapping it 1 cm from the edge and then stitching it in place with running stitch.
+The hem of the trimming piece is then folded over to the reverse side, while the opposite edge is tucked in and fixed in place on the front side with back stitch, creating a trim ca 0.5 cm wide.

 Vegetable fibres tend to deteriorate in the graves, but in some cases it may leave a black crust on other cloth fragments, showing that linen cloth (or in some cases hemp or nettle) probably was present.
-This is the case in Kaupang grave C27997 C (reported on by Anne Stine Ingstad), where several of the woollen fragments had a black crust left on them.
-Ingstad also reports that the Oseberg grave contained a flake of down with an imprint of a linen fragment and some black cakes on other textiles, showing that linen or nettle fabric was present among the clothing following the two women in the grave.
-Unfortunately, there is no way of knowing whether the linen in these graves came from a serk or some other garment.
+This is the case in Kaupang grave C27997 C and the Oseberg grave, both analysed by Anne Stine Ingstad.
+Unfortunately, there is no way of knowing whether the origin of the black crust was linen, nettle or hemp, and if it came from a serk or some other garment.

 The grave contained fragments of a garment that had been worn beneath the smokkr.
 The report gives no details regarding the shape of the fragments.